TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

         * Darkosto reported crafting station does not use workbench tag
     * Table TESR render box
     * Cleanup config file
+    * Seared tanks are not dropping with contents
+* Content transfer:
+    * Piggybackpack move to Tinkers' Mechworks
+    * Jerky, stone ladders and torches, and punji sticks move to Natura
 * Remapping items:
     * Toolpart cleanup (ditch large binding, excavator head to plate)
     * Rename slime types for consistency, either colors or flavor names